Protesters barricade Cal Anderson Park to stop homeless-camp removal by city

 Seattle parks department employees posted notices Monday ordering the people in the Capitol Hill park to remove their personal property by 7:30 a.m.
 Wednesday.

-By 7:15 a.m., at least 100 protesters clad in black had shown up and were guarding the perimeter of the park.
+By 7:15 a.m., more than 100 protesters clad in black had shown up and were guarding a perimeter inside the park around a cluster of tents.
 They stood in front of a barricade made of Dumpsters, plywood, barbed wire and other salvaged materials.

 Inside the park, about 20 tents remained.
 As recently as Tuesday, about double that number were in the park, and people living there took up most of the area.
-The remaining people living in the park were in their tents by 7:30 a.m.

 Police briefly showed up on the north and south sides of the park, but stayed in their cars and left quickly.